SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/About_DataMiner_Systems/DataMiner_processes.md

 ### SLAnalytics

-This process is introduced in DataMiner 9.0, and only starts on a DMA that uses a Cassandra database.

-The process supports advanced artificial intelligence functions in DataMiner, such as trend forecasting, anomaly detection and alarm focus calculation.
+This process only starts on a DMA that uses a Cassandra database.
+It supports advanced artificial intelligence functions in DataMiner, such as trend forecasting, anomaly detection, and alarm focus calculation.

 > [!NOTE]
 > Prior to DataMiner 9.5.5, it is possible to configure when prediction models are backed up, in the file *SLAnalytics.config*.
 However, from DataMiner 9.5.5 onwards, prediction models are no longer backed up, but instead retrieved from a cache and re-computed in case they are not available in the cache.
 For more information, see [SLAnalytics.config](xref:SLAnalytics_config#slanalyticsconfig).